January 13, 2021

 To really understand how to improve your health from the inside out and what you should eat to help keep your microbiome happy and healthy, you need to know which mix of microbes are living in your gut right now.

-Do you have the ‘good’ bugs?
-With ZOE, you can discover which of these 15 “good” and 15 “bad” bugs live in your gut, and get food advice based on your unique biology.
+So, do you have the "good" bugs?
+ZOE uses the most cutting-edge science available to help you understand your unique responses to food.
+With our at-home test kit you can discover which of these 15 “good” and 15 “bad” bugs live in your gut, understand your blood sugar and fat responses, and get personalized food advice based on your unique biology.